davenquinn/cesium-martini/README.md

 After cloning this repository, you can build the module (using Rollup) with `npm run build`, or build and watch for changes with `npm run watch`.

-`npm run dev` bundles and runs a test application using Webpack.
+To run an example application, add `MAPBOX_API_TOKEN=<your-mapbox-token>` to a `.env` file. in the root of this repository. `npm run dev` bundles and runs the test application, which runs in the Webpack development server on `http://localhost:8080`.

 Contributions in the form of bug reports and pull requests are welcome.
 These can be to add functionality (e.g. optional normal-map generation) or for